tidal3527/stable-research/docs/01-stablecoins-101/03-how-stablecoins-work/index.md

 # How Stablecoins Work

 Stablecoins are designed to maintain a stable value, typically pegged to a fiat currency like the U.S. dollar.
-Unlike traditional cryptocurrencies, stablecoins use various stabilization mechanisms to preserve their peg, ensuring they function as reliable digital assets for payments, trading, and decentralized finance (DeFi).
+Unlike traditional cryptocurrencies, stablecoins use various stabilization mechanisms to preserve their peg, ensuring they function as reliable digital assets for payments, trading and decentralized finance (DeFi).

 ## Pegging Mechanisms: How Stability Is Achieved